Skip to Content

 #7 What to do in a Hot Tub & Public Bath in Iceland?

 First: it is all about hygiene before feeling comfortable.
 Since the majority of the facilities are chlorine-free, the Icelandic people have strict rules about how to behave before, during and after enjoying the hot water heated up innately.
 When you enter the bath, put off your shoes first in the hallway.
 You can leave them on the shoe rack without any problems, trust the Icelanders.
 Then enter the changing areas separated by gender, undress, and put your stuff in your locker.
 Take your bath clothes and your towel and take a shower before entering the pool area.
 While in the pre-shower, you should be naked (!) and wash every part of your body, especially your feet, hands, armpits, genitals, and hair.
 You will find everywhere detailed visual and written manuals.

 It is obligated to wear swimwear in the steam room, hot tub, and pools.
 After the relaxing part, take a shower again and, this part is the most fun part, dry your bath clothes in the spin dryer for about 5 seconds at least!
 Good to know: All year long the Icelanders are joining their luxury of nature heated swimming pools.
 It was quite an overcoming to run almost naked only dressed in our swimwear from the changing rooms to the outdoor pools and hot tubs.
 It was sooooo cold, but no resident was shaking like we did 😀 Once you are sitting in the hot steaming pools it is simply a pleasure to talk to everyone and enjoy the relaxing time.
 Public pools are areas to meet locals and even discuss business.
 Simply a must-do when in Iceland.

 #8 Camping & Sleeping: Everywhere in Iceland?

 Good and important question.
-First, don’t forget that you are in Iceland, a country trying to bring tourism and nature in a reasonable balance.
-Although we also struggled with the overnight guidelines sometimes a bit, you are actually allowed to a maximum of one night to camp wherever you are as long as it is no private property, or you asked the owner before doing wild camping.
-It is difficult to find a spot for your camp on non-private properties along the coast because most of the land is fenced.
-When you are doubting if you are allowed to park your car or build up your tent at your current location, just drive to the next village or town to camp on an official campsite before destroying nature or harm private property.
-Almost all villages are offering a well-maintained campsite with showers, toilets, and kitchen facilities for around €10-15 per person per night.
-But still, once a while a night wild in nature in your personal nature hot spot is simply a good decision, for example, to enjoy the best Icelandic sunset.
-Enjoy it.
-Don’t forget: If you are planning to sleep in the car: book the right size for your body dimensions. 😉
+First, please keep in mind that you are in Iceland, a country trying to bring tourism and nature to a reasonable balance.
+Although we struggled with the overnight guidelines sometimes a bit, you are actually allowed to a maximum of one night to camp wherever you are as long as it is no private property, or you asked the owner before doing wild camping.
+Finding a spot for your camp on non-private properties along the coast is difficult because most of the land is fenced.
+When you are doubting if you are allowed to park your car or build up your tent at your current location, just drive to the next village or town to camp on an official campsite before destroying nature or harming private property.

 #9 Be prepared for the changing Icelandic Weather!